MSt in Creative Writing Tutor Profiles

 Senior Course Tutor: Amal Chatterjee, MA, MLitt

 Amal Chatterjee was born in Sri Lanka and grew up in Kolkata/Calcutta, India.
-The author of a novel, Across the Lakes, and a historical study, Representations of India, 1740-1840, and editor and contributor to Writers on Writing, he received a Scottish Arts Council Writers Bursary, was short-listed for the Crossword India Best Novel Award and for a Creative Scotland Award.
-Now based in Amsterdam, he has reviewed for the Dutch newspaper, Trouw, advises the literary festival of the Hague, and is fiction editor for journals in Scotland and other countries.
-Amal is currently working on short stories and completing a novel.
+The author of a novel, Across the Lakes, and a historical study, Representations of India, 1740-1840, and editor and contributor to Writers on Writing, he has had a Scottish Arts Council Writers Bursary, and was short-listed for the Crossword India Best Novel Award and for a Creative Scotland Award.
+Amal has also written short plays, staged in London in 2017 and 2018.
+Currently based in Amsterdam, he has reviewed for the Dutch newspaper Trouw, and advised the literary festival of the Hague.
+Amal is currently working on fiction, non-fiction and drama.

 Wendy Brandmark, MA

 Wendy Brandmark is a novelist and short story writer.
-Her collection of short stories, He Runs the Moon: Tales from the Cities, was published by Holland Park Press in 2016.
-Her last novel, The Stray American (Holland Park Press, 2014), was longlisted for the Jerwood Fiction Uncovered Prize.
-Her novel, The Angry Gods, was published by Dewi Lewis in the UK and the US, and her short stories have appeared widely in anthologies and journals, including North American Review, Riptide Magazine, The Massachusetts Review, Stand Magazine and The Warwick Review.
-She has been a recipient of an Arts Council grant towards the writing of short stories.
-She has had writing residencies at the Virginia Centre for the Creative Arts, and the Tyrone Guthrie Centre in Ireland.
-She has reviewed fiction for a range of magazines and newspapers, including The Times Literary Supplement, The Literary Review and The Independent.
+Her collection of short stories, He Runs the Moon: Tales from the Cities, was longlisted for the 2017 Edgehill Short Story Prize.
+She won first prize for the short story in The Bridport Prize in 2016.
+Her short stories have appeared widely in British, North American and Australian journals, including Riptide Journal, North American Review, The Massachusetts Review, Stand and Prism International.
+She has been a recipient of an Arts Council award towards the writing of short fiction.
+Her last novel, The Stray American, was longlisted for the Jerwood Fiction Uncovered Prize.
+Her novel, The Angry Gods (Dewi Lewis Publishing), explored racism and difference in New York City in the 1950s and 1970s.
+She has had writing residencies at the Oberpfälzer Künstlerhaus in Germany, the Virginia Centre for the Creative Arts, and the Tyrone Guthrie Centre in Ireland, and was awarded a Hawthornden Fellowship.
+Her fiction reviews have appeared in a range of magazines and newspapers, including the Times Literary Supplement, The Literary Review and the Independent.
 She is former director of the creative writing programme at Birkbeck College’s Faculty of Continuing Education.
 She now teaches fiction writing at the City Lit.
-She is currently working on both short stories and a new novel.
+She is currently working on a short story collection.